PriyankaMore/TicketBookingAlgorithm/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## RESTful web services

 * These rest services if tested through browser, then the image representation of seating arrangement can be seen
-* If rest services are tested through command prompt, then the response will be in form of raw html

 * Build the venue by providing number of rows and number of columns